A554551N/RPGNotebook/Honor + Intrigue - Sybil/Juan Cardoza.md

 ## Encounters with Sybil
 - Used [[El Mapache]] as a catspaw to capture [[Sybil]] and take her to **Isle de Castille**
 - Defeated by an alliance of [[El Mapache]] and [[Sybil]] at sea.
 - [[Sybil]] intervened when Cardoza attempted to convince the French governor of Petit-Goave to stay out of a battle between his pirate hunters and the colony of Tortuga.
+During this, Cardozo attempted to murder the Governor, but was prevented by Jean-Paul, who took the hit instead.

 >[!info] Juan Cardoza (Villain)
 >**Daring** 3 **Savvy** 2 | **Melee** 3 **Defense** 1